Program vs Process

 (D) nothing can be said about the relation between t1 and t2.

-Explanation: Process switching involves mode switch.
+Explanation: Process switching involves a mode switch.
 Context switching can occur only in kernel mode.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above